ADA Compliance for Banks - The Complete Guide for 2025

 The Americans with Disabilities Act (ADA) is a federal law prohibiting discrimination against people with disabilities in many different aspects of daily life.
 Passed in 1990, the ADA has been amended several times to strengthen its protections of the disability community.

 Under ADA Title III, businesses classified as “public accommodations” must ensure that they are fully accessible to everyone, regardless of ability.
 These include (but aren't limited to) hospitals, real estate agencies, retail stores, colleges, many small businesses, and, of course, banks.
-Under ADA Title III, banks must remove physical barriers that prevent customers with disabilities from accessing services.
-This includes, but isn't limited to:

 • Ensuring accessible entrances and exits